complexitydev/KeReadProcessMemory/README.md

 There is also the posibilty that the anti-virus may attempt a signature/pattern search in kernel memory.
 Not only is this stupid, but I'd avoid any anti-virus that threatens system stability.

 I'll keep working on this project.
-Eventually, I'll have a C# user-land counterpart to search a process for a pattern.
+Eventually, I'll have a C# user-land counterpart to search a process for a pattern, which was the main point of it all.
+There is nothing you can do to prevent analysis on your program if someone is dedicated enough.
 Please note that this method of reading process memory defeats every known anti-cheat, anti-virus, anti-debugging, etc.

-Please note that this driver is not created with the intention of doing anything malicious.
+I thought I'd do a bit of a disclaimer: this driver is not created with the intention of doing anything malicious.
 The sole purpose of it is to bypass any anti-debugging/memory protection techniques that harmful processes such as malware employ.

 # How to Use
 Create a user-land app that implements DeviceIOControl.
 Use VirtualMemorySize64 or some variant to find the size and then make the IOCTL call.
 Or use this to read a specific address, it really doesn't matter.
 If you swap source and target, you can instead write to that area in memory.
 MmCopyVirtualMemory states "copies bytes from one address and writes to another".
 Instead of writing to the current buffer, instead just write to another program's memory space.